LeiKD/akan/README.md

 ## akan
-It is  program that gives you your Akan name
+This is a program that gives you your Akan name
 ## By Donald Komen

 ## Description